babel/website/docs/roadmap.md

 This document outlines some of the improvements our team members would like to work on during this year.

-This is far from being a complete list of all the new features or important changes that we'll bring to Babel, but it's a good summary if you are interested in the general direction that the project is moving to.
+This is far from being a complete list of all the new features or important changes that we'll bring to Babel, but it's a good summary if you are interested in the general direction that the project is moving toward.
 We may not actually finish every listed point or may delay some of them to the next year.
 Some of them have clear starting and ending points, while others need more research or [RFCs](https://github.com/babel/rfcs).

 If your company is interested and would like to directly sponsor any particular item please [reach out](mail:team@babeljs.io)!